 Exhibits bring to life the stories of polar heroes across the ages, their challenges, and triumphs while also showcasing incredible artefacts.

-There is a large area dedicated to Roald Amundsen, the first person to travel to the North and South Poles as well as many other adventurers that headed out in search of the North Pole from Tromso.
+There is a large area dedicated to Roald Amundsen, the first person to travel to the North and South Poles as well as many other adventurers who headed out in search of the North Pole from Tromso.

 The museum’s displays also give you an insight into indigenous cultures and the Arctic’s fragile ecosystem.
+Entry to the museum is 120 NOK for adults and 60 NOK (children 6–15); children under 6 can enter for free.

 Polaria Arctic Experience Centre